blueperf/demo-vt-issues/README.md

 If you cannot get a separate load driver system, you can run the load driver on the same server as the SUT.
 If you do this, the SUT and load driver must be pinned to separate CPU sets, so that the behavior of the SUT is minimally affected by the CPU and memory consumption of the load driver.

-Your choice of operating system for the SUT depends on which virtual threads issue you want to reproduce:
+The SUT should be a bare metal Linux/Intel system.
+Your choice of operating system version for the SUT depends on which virtual threads issue you want to reproduce.
+In our observations:

-- we see the virtual threads "low CPU, low throughput" issue most clearly on bare metal Linux/Intel systems with kernel 4.x (e.g. RHEL 8 )
+- the virtual threads "low CPU, low throughput" behavior occurs with kernel 4.x (e.g. RHEL 8 )
-- we see a mix of "low CPU, low tps" and "high CPU, high tps" behavior, with kernel 5.x (e.g. RHEL 9)
+- a mix of "low CPU, low tps" and "high CPU, high tps" behavior occurs with kernel 5.x (e.g. RHEL 9)
-- we do not see "low CPU, low tps" on kernel 6.x, or on virtualized systems; they show only "high CPU, low tps"
+- kernel 6.x systems show only "high CPU, low tps" behavior

 (See the "How to reproduce the "unexpected virtual threads performance findings" section for more details.)